 Yesterday was one of those days when I really witnessed the tangible impact of my work.
-Not only is it a significant validation that I’ve been anxiously anticipating for two months, it lead immediately to a follow up assignment.
-So yeah, I’m stoked!
+It was the culmination of a two-month application process I helped a client with, and it lead immediately to a follow-up assignment.
+(Stoked!)

 I’m not here just to brag, although pretending this isn’t a bit of a brag would be inauthentic.
 I’m here to share some thoughts on how to make yourself memorable and successful in a competitive environment.